What exactly is a crown?

 Will it hurt?

 You will be numbed (anesthetized) for your crown procedure so you will have no pain.
 You remain awake and can watch TV or listen to music during your appointment.
 Afterwards, a small percentage of patients may experience hot or cold sensitivity or biting sensitivity in the first days after the procedures.
-If your jaw gets tired easily after dental appointments, we recommend taking ibuprofen to prevent sore jaw muscles.
+If your jaw gets tired easily after dental appointments, we will use a healing laser (that doesn't hurt) to help your muscles and joints recover.
+It is not uncommon to recommend taking ibuprofen to prevent sore jaw muscles.
 We care about your comfort and do everything we possibly can to make your crown appointment comfortable.
 On another note, oftentimes people have had root canals on the tooth being treated.
 Therefore, the tooth being treated has no nerve inside to cause sensations.
 Some of these people choose to forgo the anesthetic because they won't feel a thing.

 A typical, single tooth crown appointment is called the "prep" appointment.
 One hour is the approximate length of time in the dental chair for the prep.
 After being numbed, your tooth is shaped with a dental handpiece.
 If the tooth structure remaining after the prep is very small, Dr. Geisler may need to do a procedure then called a build-up.
 A build-up creates more height and width to help hold (or retain) a crown.
 An digital impression is made of your prepped tooth and your opposing teeth.
 You get to see what your dentition looks like in 3D on the computer monitor.
 In between two appointments, you will have a crown covering your tooth that protects it which looks and feels natural.
 Your permanent crown is then being custom crafted by a dental laboratory in Minnesota and will be ready for you in one to two weeks.
 Your second visit is shorter than the first.
 The exact fit is verified before it is bonded or cemented in place.
 Of course, we ask your approval of the esthetics of your smile before that final check.
 Here is a link to a helpful video to demonstrate a crown appointment.
 Every situation and person is unique in dentistry, so please ask us questions.
 We individualize our education for you to ensure you are comfortable prior to starting.
 Our fees, along with estimate of insurance benefits (if applicable) are also reviewed with you before starting.
 We try hard to avoid surprising our patients at Life Smiles.